 The idea was to take our existing design and modify it to look good on mobile browsers.
 Previously, the site was using a fixed width at 980px wide.
 The decision of how the site would look on narrow browsers first went to the marketing team.
 They decided how the elements would rearrange, and which would be dropped, if any.
 They came up with a wireframe of the narrow design.

 The biggest code changes in the site happened to the main_template.
-Still being on Plone 3, we were using the tabled version of the site.
+Having been upgraded from old versions of Plone, we were still using the tabled version of the site.
 The table cells were converted to divs, and the divs were arranged to match how they would appear for the narrowest view.
 The order became content column, right column, left column.
 Nearly all other site changes were done in CSS, including those for the global navigation.

-Once you know those two tricks, future experiences with responsive design should be much faster.
+Once you know these tricks, future experiences with responsive design should be much faster.
 For me, writing the CSS was the easiest part.
 One of the most time-consuming parts will likely be getting the client and designer to decide how the site should display at various break points.